edvy-kl/KPI-report-demo/README.md

 It is not intended for production or long-running environments.

 * ❌ **Not secure** — credentials are stored in `.env` and containers run with minimal hardening
-* ❌ **No persistence** — data is lost when containers are removed unless you configure volumes yourself
+* ❌ **No persistence** — data is lost when volumes are removed
 * ❌ **Not optimized for scale** — container configs use defaults, not tuned for heavy loads or large datasets
 * ❌ **Limited scope** — supports PostgreSQL + Grafana only (no clustering, HA, or multi-DB setups)

-Use it as a sandbox for exploration, prototyping, QA, or demos — not for hosting production dashboards.
+Use it as a sandbox for exploration, prototyping, QA, or demos — not for hosting production dashboards!

 ---